RasmussenLab/pimms/README.md

 - clustering on cell-lines not on meta-data
     1. Confirm that clustering using the original data is based on meta-data

+    - Relative abundances per sample (per run): Standardization per sample

+### Idea:
-If it is possible to use deep learning to remove technical and experimental bias from proteomics data
+> Is it possible to use deep learning to remove technical and experimental bias from proteomics data

+This raises the question
+    - Are there any clusters (related to biases) in the data?
+        - Annelaura found so far only biological bias based on the Hela cellline change in April 2019
+    -

 ## FDR
+Spectral libray identification: Why are some proteins only identified in one single sample?
 - benjamini hochberg correction